CBaier33/banter-lang/README.md

 let interest_rate be 0.14
 let x be x + 1
 let ratio be (x + 5 / interest_rate)
+ratio
 ```

 ## If Statements

 The If Statement allows you to conditionally execute a line of code.
-The body of the statement will only execure if the expression simplifies to True.
+The body of the statement will only execute if the expression simplifies to True.

 Syntax -> `if <comparison expression>, then <statement(s)`